Staff Reporters

 This campaign aims to challenge ageist stereotypes by creating a digital photo bank that showcases seniors in authentic, diverse, and vibrant roles.
 Building on the previous ‘Boomer Is OK’ campaign, which featured prominent figures like sprinter Shanti Pereira’s mother and actor Jack Neo, the latest effort includes 120 images of 40 seniors captured by renowned Singaporean photographers Aik Beng Chia, Amiera Raushan, Mindy Tan, and Zantz Han.

 The images depict seniors living dynamic and engaged lives, and they will be featured across Singapore through out-of-home billboards, media partnerships, and collaborations with government agencies, including the Ministry of Health, Mediacorp, and SPH.
-The photo bank is accessible online.
+The photo bank is accessible online, and in support of Age Well SG, with the aim to support seniors to age gracefully in their homes by staying socially connected and cared for within communities.

 Nicholas Ye and Mavis Neo, co-chief creative officers at TSLA, highlighted the importance of the initiative, stating, “This movement isn’t about trying to make 60 the new 40.
 It’s about being 60 and proud of it.
 A simple Google image search or stock photo search reinforces such a myopic view of ageing.
 As an industry, we have to do better—we are perpetuating the stereotypes of ageing that exist in visual culture and as brand stewards, we have the responsibility to represent ageing in a way that is real, authentic, and true.”